 Development of the Local Plan will be informed by ongoing consultation, evidence gathering and assessment (including SA) before it is submitted for Examination in Public.
 The Council expects to adopt the Local Plan in 2020.
-The current draft (Publication Draft Local Plan) has been revised to reflect the consultation on the Initial Local Plan in July and August 2018.
+The current draft (Draft Local Plan) has been revised to reflect the consultation on the Initial Local Plan in July and August 2018, and the Publication Draft Local Plan in January-March 2019.
 Whilst the housing development requirements and spatial strategy are unchanged, there has been further refinement of the proposed employment land provision and planning policies.
 The Council's current timetable for preparation of the Local Plan is contained in Table NTS 1.